 - 903.6.
 At the start of the game, each player puts his or her commander from his or her deck face up into the command zone.
 Then each player shuffles the remaining 99 cards of his or her deck so that the cards are in a random order.
 Those cards become the player's library. - 903.7.
 Once the starting player has been determined, each player sets his or her life total to 40 and draws a hand of seven cards. - 903.8.
-The Commander variant uses an alternate mulligan rule.
-Each time a player takes a mulligan, rather than shuffling his or her entire hand of cards into his or her library, that player exiles any number of cards from his or her hand face down.
-Then the player draws a number of cards equal to one less than the number of cards he or she exiled this way.
-That player may look at all cards exiled this way while taking mulligans.
-Once a player keeps an opening hand, that player shuffles all cards he or she exiled this way into his or her library. - 903.9.
-If mana would be added to a player's mana pool of a color that isn't in the color identity of that player's commander, that amount of colorless mana is added to that player's mana pool instead. - 903.10.
 A player may cast a commander he or she owns from the command zone.
-A commander cast from the command zone costs an additional {2} for each previous time the player casting it has cast it from the command zone that game. - 903.11.
+A commander cast from the command zone costs an additional {2} for each previous time the player casting it has cast it from the command zone that game. - 903.9.
 If a commander would be exiled from anywhere or put into its owner's hand, graveyard, or library from anywhere, its owner may put it into the command zone instead.
 This replacement effect may apply more than once to the same event.
-This is an exception to rule 614.5.
+This is an exception to rule 614.5. - 903.9a If a commander is a melded permanent and its owner chooses to put it into the command zone this way, that permanent and the card representing it that isn't a commander are put into the appropriate zone, and the card that represents it and is a commander is put into the command zone.